 Hygge was word of the year in 2016 in the Oxford and Collins dictionary and it has been instagrammed at 3.9 million times!

 Still scratching your head?
 You aren’t alone I too was intrigued by the term.
-So I decided to dig deep and do some research and over 50 articles and 2 books later I am still fascinated by the beauty of hygge.
+So I decided to dig deep and do some research and over 50 articles later I am still fascinated by the beauty of hygge.

 Hygge (pronounced as hoo-ga) is the Danish way of intentional living.
 Self-care experts claim that it is one of the best ways of incorporating self-care in your life.